Basic usage

 Serialization and Deserialization

 One of the biggest perks of using JSON Schema to represent our objects is the guarantee that all records are (de)serializable.
-This means that we can go from a text-based format (great for specification and logging) to a C# type seamlessly, and vice-versa.
+This means we can go from a text-based format (great for specification and logging) to a C# type seamlessly, and vice-versa.
 Bonsai.Sgen

 will optionally generate (de)serialization operators for all objects in the schema if the --serializer